how we can make #IWD2015 work

 Take sexual harassment alone, for instance.
 It took me five minutes to think of countless incidents that have happened to me, my friends and my colleagues, in the course of my relatively short career.

-Take the one about the teenage intern, who was told by an editor that sleeping with him would 'benefit her career'.
+Take the one about the teenage intern, who was told by an editor that sleeping with him would 'benefit her career.'
 Or the one where the 20 year-old PA was forced to watch her boss pee while he asked her to spend the night with him and share a gram of coke.
-Or the one where the minor celebrity media mogul called all of the female junior members of staff on a nightly basis to ask what they were wearing; or the one where the intern was told that she 'had the right look to go far' (despite keeping her on a sub-£20,000 wage for over five years).
+Or the one where the minor celebrity media mogul called all of the female junior members of staff on a nightly basis to ask what they were wearing; or the one where the intern was told that she 'had the right look to go far' (despite keeping her on a sub-$30,000 wage for over five years).
 There was the one about the model who was fed so much alcohol at the age of 19 that she ended up posing for shoots that she still can't bear to look at.
 Or the one where the male boss cancelled his PA's hotel room during a press trip, telling the concierge that they'd only be needing 'the one room to share' instead.

 All of this has happened within the relatively small confines of the East London media circuit, but I'd venture to guess that it is only a drop in an ocean of sexual intimidation that happens in workplaces across the globe.

 Maybe I'm being too ambitious in hoping that #IWD2015 would be to put to best use in sharing these stories.
 Of course, we're banned from namechecking perpetrators due to a system that continues to protect the interests of their interests.
 And I'm not saying that this kind of this kind of harassment is only carried out by men.
 I'm just saying that it is mostly.
-On top of which, it goes some way to explaining why many women are taught early on to avoid the kind of repartee with senior management that usually leads to favourable employment opportunities.
+On top of which, it goes some way to explaining why many women are taught early on to avoid the kind of repartee with senior management that usually leads to favorable employment opportunities.

 So are we destined always to be Dawns in a universe of snivelling Gareths and David Brents wearing Air Force 1's?